joomlatools/joomlatools-pages/README.md

 ### Who is Joomlatools Pages for?

-Joomlatools Pages is for website developers and designers who create bespoke Joomla sites and have experience with html, markdown, etc.
+Joomlatools Pages is for website developers and designers who create bespoke Joomla sites and have experience with html, markdown, etc. If you know how to use notepad you can work with Pages, knowledge of PHP is not required to get started.

 ## Requirements